fission/fission/README.md

 ## Official Releases

 Official releases of Fission can be found on [the releases page](https://github.com/fission/fission/releases).
-Please note that it is strongly recommended that you use official releases of Fission, as unreleased versions from the master branch are subject to changes and incompatibilities that will not be supported in the official releases.
+Please note that it is strongly recommended to use official releases of Fission, as unreleased versions from the master branch are subject to changes and incompatibilities that will not be supported in the official releases.

 ## Sponsors